OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 ## Running the wizard

-The Octoterra Wizard presents a wizard that prompts you for the details of your source Octopus space, the destination Octopus space, and the Terraform backend.
+The Octoterra Wizard presents a sequence of prompts for the details of your source Octopus space, the destination Octopus space, and the Terraform backend.

 You are also prompted to spread sensitive variables after confirming that you understand the implications of modifying variables in this manner.
 See the section called Spreading sensitive variables for more details on the implications of this step.

 You are given the choice to use local tools or container images when running the runbooks to create and apply the Terraform modules.
 See the section called Local Tools vs Container Images for more information on making this choice.

-The final steps do not involve any input.
+The final prompts do not involve any input.
 They manage the process of installing the required community step template steps into the source space, creating runbooks to export the space level resources and projects, and finally running the runbooks.
 See the section Space vs project level resources for more information on the distinction between these resources.

 ## Spreading sensitive variables